 Thalia Hall was commissioned by Bohemian immigrant John Dusek.
-It played an important political role as a meeting place for Czech immigrants in the Pilsen neighborhood.
+It played an important political role as a meeting place for Bohemian immigrants in the Pilsen neighborhood.
 The hall was modeled after the Opera House in Prague and named after the Greek Muse of comedy, Thalia.
 This Richardsonian-Romanesque structure contains a large theater with a second floor gallery that wraps around the room.
-Following a period of disuse and disrepair starting in the 1960s, the property was fully restored in 2014.
-The theater is once again hosting concerts and events.
-John Dusek's original corner tavern has been re-established as a celebrated beer-inspired restaurant, and the basement hosts a punch-focused cocktail bar.
+Following a period of disuse and disrepair that began in the 1960s, the property was fully restored beginning in 2013.
+The theater is once again hosting concerts and events, John Dusek's original corner tavern has been re-established as a celebrated beer-inspired restaurant, and the basement hosts a punch-focused cocktail bar.

 Explore the grand entry staircase, main floor and 2nd floor balcony of this historic performance venue.

 Join us for brunch and a guided tour of Thalia Hall